decentralised-dataexchange/nordxdataspace/docs/node-operator-guide.md

 ## 2.3 Create the steward DID

 Node operator is required to create a DID.
-This can happen independent of server running the node, i.e. can be executed in an external machine with `indy-cli` installed.
+This can happen independent of server running the node, i.e. can be executed in an external machine with `indy-cli` (Refer [Chapter 4.0](#40-indy-cli) to execute using docker) installed.

 Note: Additionally node operator can share the seed from earlier step to the trustee who can then perform steps in Chapter 2.4 and Chapter 2.5.
 This approach is not recommended for production environments as node operator DID is exposed to the trustee.